srg-ics-uplb/systems-track-primer/README.md

 * FAST – Conference on File and Storage Technologies

 ## Journals
+Journals are usually used in other disciplines for archival purposes.
+Some conference papers become journal papers after additional reviews.
+In Systems, papers in top conferences are more prestigious/impactful than journal papers.

 * TOCS - ACM Transactions on Computer Systems
 * TC - IEEE Transactions on Computers (TC)